Best Steps To Grow Cauliflower In Containers

 Cauliflower is an annual plant in the cabbage family that belongs to the cruciferous vegetable family.

-It originated in Asia Minor and was first cultivated in Turkey 600 years ago.
+It originated in Asia Minor and was cultivated in Turkey 600 years ago.
 It became popular in Europe in the 16th century but was not cultivated in America until the early twentieth century.

 Cauliflowers come in hundreds of colours, sizes, shapes, flavours, and nutritional compositions.
 Cauliflowers come in various colours, including white, green, purple, orange, brown, and yellow.